Beaches

 Costa Brava

-Costa Brava stretches from Barcelona to the French border.
-Just as famous as Costa del Sol, Costa Brava still has some remote undiscovered beaches which escape the tourist crowds.
+Equally as famous as Costa del Sol, Costa Brava still has some remote undiscovered beaches that veer away from the tourist crowds.
+Come during off-peak season and you’ll be able to have the whole beach to yourself.

 Some of the popular beaches include: La Barceloneta (Barcelona), La Mar Bella (Barcelona), Playa de Blanes and Santa Margarida.